 Condenser mics – Highly-sensitive mics mostly used in studio environments.
 And they are great for vocals and acoustic instruments.

 Ribbon mics – Regarded as the most natural sounding mics, they were popular with radio broadcasters in the 1930s to the 1950s.

 Sound engineers ditched them because they were very fragile.

 But thanks to new technologies over the last decade—ribbon mics are slowing making a comeback in the modern world of broadcasting.

 Headphones are great for monitoring your voice on-air.
 But...

-You can also use headphones to pre-listen to songs, get instructions from the producer or monitor your guest's voice.
+You can also use this radio studio equipment to pre-listen to songs, get instructions from the producer or monitor your guest's voice.

 You need to monitor the output from the mixing desk

 The mixing desk combines sound from multiple sources into one output signal, which heads off to the transmitter or streaming computer.
 For instance…